xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

      - If `lambda` is too large, w's will be small (close to zero) - will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.
      - If `lambda` good enough it will just make some of _tanh_ activations _roughly_ linear which will prevent overfitting.

 _**Implementation tip**_: if you implement gradient descent, one of the steps to debug gradient descent is to plot the cost function J as a function of the number of iterations of gradient descent and you want to see that the cost function J decreases **monotonically** after every elevation of gradient descent with regularization.
-If you plot the old definition of J (no regularization) then you might not see it decrease monotonically.
+If you plot the old definition of J (no regularization) then you might not see it decrease monotonically, so remember J has added the regularization part.

 ### Dropout Regularization

 - In most cases Andrew Ng tells that he uses the L2 regularization.
-- The dropout regularization eliminates some neurons/weights on each iteration based on a probability.
+- The dropout regularization eliminates some neurons/weights on each iteration based on a probability, after dropout, the NN becomes a simpler NN.
 - A most common technique to implement dropout is called "Inverted dropout".
 - Code for Inverted dropout: